 In 2017, Coworking is becoming a more commonly accepted concept within the mainstream.
 Not just in the United States but in markets located across Europe and Asia.
 The business model of Coworking—different businesses sharing an office space through rented private offices, desk spaces, and communal working areas—has caught the attention of many.
 Upon doing so new changes in the industry have come to the forefront to meet increasing demands.
 6 years ago there were only 1,000 of these spaces worldwide, now we’re witnessing a projected 37,000 spaces by 2018.
-Once considered to only be a cheaper alternative, Coworking is enhancing the working experience through the following trends in the workplace.
+Once considered to only be a cheaper alternative, Coworking is enhancing the working experience through the following trends in the workspace.

 One of the most-lauded advantages to working within a Coworking space is having an environment that is conducive and receptive toward collaboration.
 Keeping this in mind, spaces are being designed and and launched with areas that celebrate collaboration.